Ruth Ellen Church

 Ruth Ellen (Lovrien) Church (November 9, 1909 — August 20, 1991) was an American food and wine journalist and book author.
 She spent 38 years as the Chicago Tribune’s food editor and became the first person to write a wine column for a major U.S. paper in 1962, a decade before Frank Prial's column for the New York Times.

 Early life

 Ruth Ellen Lovrien was born in Humboldt, Iowa, in 1909.
-Church graduated from Iowa State Agricultural College (now Iowa State University) with a degree in home economics journalism in 1933.
+Church graduated from Iowa State Agricultural College with a degree in home economics journalism in 1933.
 She had been a staff writer for the yearbook, and an editor of the Green Gander, a student publication.
 After a brief stint as the society editor of a small Iowa daily, she applied in 1936 for the cooking editor job at the Chicago Tribune, thinking she had no chance, and was hired.
 She moved to Chicago, and later that year married Freeman S. Church, an advertising agency artist and executive.
 She and her husband had two children, Charles F. Church II and Carter L. Church.
 The family lived in the North Beverly neighborhood on the city’s far southwest side.